SModelS/smodels/docs/manual/source/Installation.rst

      make smodels

    in the top-level directory.
-SModelS will install the required dependencies (using pip install).
+SModelS will install the required dependencies (using pip install), but none of the SModelS tools (Pythia6|8, NLL-fast, Resummino).
    If the MSSM cross section computers are needed, one can install SModelS with Pythia, NLL-fast, and Resummino.
 To this end, run::

      make smodels_externaltools